ker2x/DearDiary/Writerside/topics/LLM-on-SSD.md

 The public don't understand the insane ecological and economical cost of running a LLM.
 It really is a shame to use a LLM for simple requests like "what is the weather today ?" or "what is the capital of France ?".

-And yes, i'm aware of how ironic it is to use a LLM to write about the ecological cost of using a LLM.
+And yes, I'm aware of how ironic it is to use a LLM to write about the ecological cost of using a LLM.
 I'm not sure if it's funny or sad.

 ## The future